(Updated 20 July 2019)

 “Britain's natural environment needs a 25-month emergency plan more than it needs a 25-year vision" - Greenpeace UK executive director, John Sauven (BBC).

-Indeed, the plan may be riding on the wave of greater consumer awareness and emotive response to the damage done to nature by plastic, especially after an autumn of Blue Planet 2.
+Indeed, the plan may be riding on the wave of greater consumer awareness and emotive response to the damage done to nature by plastic, especially after Blue Planet 2.

 Some organisations take a leadership role voluntarily.
 Want to experience Blue Planet too for real?
 In the tourism sector, you can’t get much better for marine conservation than Chumbe Island Coral Park, the world’s first private protected marine area, entirely funded by ecotourism.
 An amazing holiday here will help dedicated marine and coral scientific research, conservation and education.
 More info >